 Appendix C – Finding Specific Information on US States

 Throughout this book I’ve included some links to state-specific information.
-Truth is, aside from space travel, there is potentially information from a given state only almost any topic.
+Truth is, aside from space travel, there is potentially information from a given state on almost any topic.
 Take for example, occupational information.
 In Fictional Work and Home Life I showed you how to find the average salaries for a given job by consulting the Occupational Outlook Handbook.
 Most states keep occupational information specific to their state.
 Alaska, for instance, has a resource called “Alaska Occupations” at http://live.laborstats.alaska.gov/occ/alloccs.cfm that lets you browse occupations by title, wage and employment outlook.
 Clicking on an occupation takes you to more data, including demographics.
 For instance, 68.5% of librarians in Alaska, myself included are over 45 years old and more than half of us are over 50 years old.
 Information like this makes “Alaska Occupations” a decent place to start building a character once you’ve given him or her an occupation.

 Another example of state specific information is of course, law.
 While there are organizations such as the National Council of State Legislatures (NCSL) and the American Legislative Exchange Council (ALEC) try to build model legislation for states to adopt, there are still 50 separate sets of state law.
 If your story depends on a particular legal situation, it will be more believable if you have the right set of statutes.
 Or set your story in the near future when no one can know what laws will be in effect.
 But if you’re in the present or past, have the right laws for the right state.